 - 1. Exhibitors and horses show at their own risk. - 2.
 Stallions one year and older are barred. - 3.
 The age of a colt is determined as of Jan.
 1 in the year at which it is born. - 4.
+Horse Identification Certificate must be turned in by June 1st each year. - Horses shall meet the general health requirements.
+A negative Coggins test within 12 months for equine infectious anemia (EIA) is required. - 6.
 The same animal cannot be shown in Miniature pony, Pony and horse Classes.
 No horse 56" and over, or a registered horse, other than pony breeds, can be shown as ponies.
-Pony class will be 36" to under 56", Miniature class is 35" and under. - 5.
-Classes will be divided by age group. - 6.
-Points in performance and timed events are scored on one horse per class, if 4-H/FFA/HYA' er enters two horses, points are given for highest placing. - All exhibitors in the over-fence classes will be required to wear a SEI-ASIM approved helmet, which must have the SEI sticker intact on the inside of the helmet and dated within the last 5 years.
-Exhibitors without an approved helmet and jumping experience will not be allowed to jump. - 8.
-Appointments Refer to Handbook for Kansas 4-H Horse Shows and Events. - 9.
-Show Attire Western Classes Exhibitor must wear hat and cowboy boots.
-Long pants and a long-sleeved shirt or blouse must be worn.
-Hats are optional in timed events - if a rider elects to wear a hat in timed events, it must stay on.
+Pony class will be 36" to under 56", Miniature class is 35" and under. - 7.
+Points in performance and timed events are scored on one horse per class, if an exhibitor enters two horses, points are given for highest placing. - 8.
+Appointments- Refer to Handbook for Kansas 4-H Horse Shows and Events. - 9.
+Show Attire: Western Classes- Exhibitor must wear hat, cowboy boots, long pants, and a long-sleeved shirt or blouse.
+Hats are optional in timed events.
 If the hat is lost a 2-second penalty will be assessed to the final time.
-WITH JUDGES OK - t-shirts with sleeved may be allowed for timed events.
-Shirts cannot be tank-top style. - 10.
-English Classes English attire required except Jacket option is at Judges discretion. - 11.
-Trail Class Pattern to be posted before show starts, follow guidelines in 4-H Horse Show Rule Book - 12.
-EXAMPLES OF LEGAL BITS FOR ENGLISH, WESTERN, AND TIMED EVENTS CAN BE FOUND IN THE HORSE SHOW RULE BOOK.
-IF YOU DO NOT HAVE A LEGAL BIT THEN YOU WILL BE ASKED TO CHANGE INTO ANOTHER BIT OR BE DISQUALIFIED FROM CLASSES.
+T-shirts with sleeves are allowed for timed events.
+Shirts cannot be tank-top style. - English Classes English attire required except Jacket option is at Judges discretion. - 11.
+Examples of legal bits for English, Western, and Times events can be found in the Kansas 4-H Horse Show Rule Book.
+If you do not have a legal bit then you will be asked to change into a legal bit or be disqualified from classes that you do not have the correct equipment.

-- 1400 Sr. Fitting & Showing ages 14-18
+1400 Sr. Showmanship ages 14-18

-- 1401 Int.
-Fitting & Showing ages 10-13
+1401 Int.
+Showmanship ages 10-13

-- 1402 Jr. Fitting & Showing ages 7-9
+1402 Jr. Showmanship ages 7-9